go-on-blog/blog/src/pages/definitions.md

 ### Leader

-> Anyone who's in on a decision that affects the whole group is a *leader*.
+> Anyone who’s in on a decision that affects the whole group is a *leader*.
 >
 > Mezick, Daniel.
 [Scaling Employee Engagement](https://www.youtube.com/watch?v=NTNPdYJNces&t=33m20s).
 2019.